FTSE enjoys first week of gains since May, though oil weighs

-LONDON Falls in energy and bank stocks dampened an otherwise positive week for Britain's top share index, while changes in broker recommendations prompted moves in easyJet, WPP and Royal Mail.
+LONDON (Reuters) - Falls in energy and bank stocks dampened an otherwise positive week for Britain's top share index, while changes in broker recommendations prompted moves in easyJet, WPP and Royal Mail.

 Britain's blue chip FTSE 100 index ended the day up 0.2 percent at 7,350.92 points, reversing earlier losses after weak housing data drove sterling to a nine-day low, helping the index's dollar earners.